KelSolaar/sIBL_GUI/support/documentation/sphinx/source/resources/pages/components.rst

 -  **Common Attributes**: Common Template attributes (Refer to the current Template help file for details about an attribute).
 -  **Additional Attributes**: Additional Template attributes (Refer to the current Template help file for details about an attribute).

+Templates settings are stored per version and restored each time one is selected in *sIBL_GUI* preferences directory.